TheBubble717/bubble_dyndnsV2/README.md

 ## Getting Started
 ### Requirements
 * A domain where the Registrar allows setting the NS Records (Like Namcheap).
-* A server with (Nodejs, Mariadb and Apache) OR (~Docker~ coming soon).
+* A server with (Nodejs, Mariadb and Apache) OR (Docker and Apache).
 The following installation refers to Debian / Ubuntu.
 * Open the following ports:
     * 53/udp & tcp
     * 80/tcp
     * 443/tcp

 ## Installation using Nodejs, Mariadb and Apache